Our Team

 • Working with individuals from culturally and linguistically diverse backgrounds

-I completed my undergraduate psychology training at the University of Wollongong, followed by a Master of Clinical Psychology at the University of Technology.
-I’ve worked in a range of roles in the private, public and not-for profit sector with people of all ages as both a psychologist and community mental health worker.
-I am at Core Psychology part-time and on my other days, I work as a psychologist in schools helping education staff to support children and families from refugee backgrounds.
+I did my undergraduate training at the University of Wollongong, followed by a Master of Clinical Psychology at the University of Technology.
+I’ve previously worked in different mental health roles with children, young people and adults as both a psychologist and community mental health worker.
+I’m at Core Psychology part-time and on my other days, I work as a psychologist in schools helping education staff to support children and families from refugee backgrounds.

 CARLEY MENDONCA